Sasivarnasarma/Files-VC/README.md

+> [!WARNING]
+> # ⚠️ This project is archived due to the shutdown of Files.vc.
+It will be unarchived if and when the service becomes available again.
 # Files.VC Python Library

 An Unofficial Python wrapper and CLI tool for the Files.VC API, designed to download, upload, and manage files efficiently.